 These Lemon Bars start with a buttery, melt-in-your-mouth shortbread crust that’s covered with a tart, silky filling bursting with bright lemon flavor.

 Lemon Bars are always a welcome treat in this house because my family LOVES lemon anything.
-Lemon Meringue Pie and Lemon Blueberry Muffins are amongst my 19 year old daughter’s most favorite things in the universe.
-And, my 15 year old daughter loves lemons so much that she eats them straight – like an orange.
+Lemon Meringue Pie and Lemon Blueberry Muffins are amongst my oldest old daughter’s most favorite things in the universe.
+And, my youngest daughter loves lemons so much that she eats them straight – like an orange.
 I blame their father.

 When our first born was a baby, my husband decided to put a drop of lemon juice on his finger and place it in our son’s mouth just to see his reaction.
 (Oh, come on.
 We were young and poor, and in desperate need of cheap entertainment.)